-- A. Tour a variety of riparian and wetland systems that represent the hydrologic, geomorphic, and vegetation diversity crews will encounter throughout the field season.
-Visit at least two or three different systems, the more the better! - B. At each of the visited systems, conduct the following exercises: - I. Work as a group to walk the plot area, review protocol Sections 3.2 and 4.0, and discuss whether the site meets sampling criteria and plan a plot layout.
+- Tour a variety of riparian and wetland systems that represent the hydrologic, geomorphic, and vegetation diversity crews will encounter throughout the field season.
+Visit at least two or three different systems, the more the better! - At each of the visited systems, conduct the following exercises: - Work as a group to walk the plot area, review protocol Sections 3.2 and 4.0, and discuss whether the site meets sampling criteria and plan a plot layout.
 Encourage crew members responsible for data collection to lead these discussions.
-Identify: - a.
-Riparian or wetland boundaries - b.
-Ideal plot layout - II.
-Conduct a 10-minute species inventory to develop a species list and review the wetland status of common species at the site.
+Identify: - Riparian or wetland boundaries - Ideal plot layout - Conduct a 10-minute species inventory to develop a species list and review the wetland status of common species at the site. - Walk the plot and review protocol Section 5.3 Hydrology and Surface Water Characteristics.
+Specifically, have the crew identify:

-- III.
-Walk the plot and review protocol Section 5.3 Hydrology and Surface Water Characteristics.Specifically, have the crew identify: - a.
-Water sources - b.
-Surface water characteristics, if present - c.
-Channel characteristics, if present - IV.
-After walking the site, complete the Plot classification and description form - C. At the conclusion of the field orientation activity, review major discussion points and reiterate any protocol application clarifications or corrections.
+- Water sources - o Surface water characteristics, if present - o Channel characteristics, if present - o After walking the site, complete the Plot classification and description form - At the conclusion of the field orientation activity, review major discussion points and reiterate any protocol application clarifications or corrections.
 If questions or clarifications exist for the National AIM Team, capture those and identify who is reaching out to get questions answered.